digiltd/oh-rtd-test/Nikobus-Binding.md

 This binding allows openHAB to interact with the [nikobus](http://www.niko.eu/enus/niko/products/home-automation-with-nikobus/) home automation system.

-      Important: This documentation has already been updated for version 1.5 of the nikobus binding.
-      Version 1.5 is compatible with openHAB 1.4 and is the recommended version to use.

 More specifically, it allows openHAB to:
 - send (simulated) button presses to the nikobus
 - react to button presses which occur on the nikobus